 The club is within walking distance from Milson's Point railway station, and you can even walk across the Harbour Bridge to get there www.sydneyflyingsquadron.com.au

-Also you might try lunch at Centrepoint Tower, for a great view of Sydney. about 6 years ago
+Also you might try lunch at Centrepoint Tower, for a great view of Sydney. almost 7 years ago